 Whether a Debt Management Plan (DMP) is right for you depends on your circumstances.
 It is important to understand how long your DMP will last Is a DMP a good debt solution if you just need a breathing space?
 To find out more please visit: http://beatmydebt.com/debt-management-plan/find-out-if-debt-management-plan-is-right-for-you

-However it is important to understand that the equity in your property could still be at risk because the Plan gives no legal protection for your property.
-This means that even if you are making your agreed payments on time there is nothing to stop them from applying to the court for a Charging Order against your property effectively reducing the equity in it.
+However it is important to understand that the equity in your property could still be at risk because the Plan does not give legal protection from your creditors.

-The solution can therefore be used by virtually anyone from any profession to deal with personal debt problems.
+The solution can therefore be used by virtually anyone from any profession to deal with a personal debt problem.
 This includes people such as company directors and other professionals such as accountants and solicitors.

-BMD Tip: Your credit rating will be negatively affected by a DMP.
-As such if you are in the rare situation that your job requires you to maintain a clean credit record then it may still be at risk if you start this kind of arrangement.
+Your credit rating will be negatively affected by a DMP.
+As such if your job requires you to maintain a clean credit rating it may be at risk if you start this kind of arrangement.